 Farah is in her last year of her Undegraduate degree in the Faculty of Science at the University of Alberta.
 She is currently a Research Assistant in the Multilingual Families Lab.
 Her research interests include examining parenting blogs and forums to analyze what concerns parents have when they have children with speech delays as well as the difficulties that occur when trying to raise kids with multiple languages.
 She speaks English, and understands Urdu and Gujarati.
 Her interests include travelling and trying out new coffee shops!

 - Claire Cassault

-Claire is a first year Speech-Language Pathology student in the Department of Communication Sciences and Disorders at the University of Alberta.
+Claire is a Speech-Language Pathology student in the Department of Communication Sciences and Disorders at the University of Alberta.
 She is a Research Assistant in the Multilingual Families Lab.

 The Previous but not Forgotten Lab Members